 Welcome to this week’s edition of CDP News!
 We like to use this space to review recent happenings in and around the Center for Deployment Psychology, while also looking ahead to upcoming events.
-With the holidays so close, our training schedule has been rather limited, but we’ve still got a few items of note.
+It’s feeling like spring here at the CDP headquarters in Maryland and we hope the same can be said for your neighborhood.

 The CDP's weekly research update contains the latest news, journal articles and useful links from around the web.
 Some of this week's topics include: